zabertech/zaber-examples/docs/directory-structure.md

 ### img/
 Subdirectory for where all the images and figures refereneced in `README.md` live.

-### Language Subdirectories
+### Language Subdirectories (Optional)
-Each example subdirectory could contain examples in multiple languages.
+Each example subdirectory may contain examples in multiple languages.

-Each language lives in a separate subdirectory.
-If there is only one language, or if the example uses multiple languages, there is no need to create language subdirectories.
+Some examples are translated into several programming languages.
+If this is the case, the code for each translation should be in a subdirectory of the main project named for the implementation language.

 For consistency, please use the following language subdirectories names.
 If you want to contribute to a language not listed here please add it to the list: